ROXBOZ/pvssy-talk-app-router/README.md

 # pvssy talk – Website Remake (V3)

-This project is a complete remake of an existing website, using **Next.js App Router**, TypeScript, Tailwind CSS, and Sanity CMS.
+This project is a complete remake of [www.pvssy-talk.org](https://www.pvssy-talk.org), using **Next.js App Router**, TypeScript, Tailwind CSS, **Sass** (for animation and complex UI), Sanity CMS, Jest, Storybook, GSAP and more.

-The goal is to demonstrate **best practices, accessibility, testing, CI/CD, and disciplined GitHub workflows**, while improving usability and design over previous versions.
+The goal is to demonstrate **management of Data Fetching in App Router, best practices, senior accessibility practices, disciplined testing, CI/CD and GitHub workflows, Storybook (...)**, while improving usability and design over previous versions.

-> ⚠️ **Note:** Focus management and some accessibility features are still in progress.
-Not all focus states and keyboard navigation are implemented yet.
-Improvements are ongoing.
+> ⚠️ **Note:** Accessibility features are still in progress.

 ---

 ## 💡 Motivation & Project Evolution

+**Note:** The V2 version is currently online at [pvssy-talk.org](https://pvssy-talk.org).
+It was built in 2023-2024.
+V3 is a demonstration project and is not meant to be a complete.
+A View-Only access to the Sanity Interface and to Storybook will be joined here.

 The project has evolved through three versions:

 - **V1 (MERN stack):** The first working version, heavy, no CMS, limited scalability.
 - **V2 (Next.js Page Router + TypeScript + Sass + Sanity):** A more modern version, but some features were skipped due to funding constraints.
-Accessibility was improved, but best practices, testing, and CI/CD were missing.
+Accessibility was implemented, but best practices, testing, and CI/CD were missing.
 - **V3 (this version):**
   - **Accessibility:** Going beyond V2, still a work in progress.
   - **Testing:** **Jest** and Testing Library are set up and in use for unit and integration tests.
+  - **Sanity & Storybook:** This version will demonstrate integration with Sanity CMS and Storybook for UI development/documentation.
   - **CI/CD pipelines:** Not yet implemented, but planned.
   - **GitHub best practices:** The repo is on `main`, but PR/branch workflow and templates are not yet enforced.
   - **Copilot rules:** Not yet configured, but planned.